-Banner reading 'Refugees Welcome' appears at base of Statue of Liberty - ABC 36 News
+Banner reading 'Refugees welcome' appears at base of Statue of Liberty - ABC 36 News

 Visitors began posting photos to social media soon after the banner appeared.

-The National Park Service said affixing a banner to the Statue of Liberty is “strictly prohibited” and that an investigation is underway to identify the people who placed it there.
+The National Park Service said affixing signs to the Statue of Liberty or its pedestal is “strictly prohibited” and that an investigation is underway to identify the people who placed the banner there.